Book with confidence:

 05 March 2026

-From the Taj Mahal to Tiger Safaris: A First Holiday to India
+From the Taj Mahal to tiger safaris: real holidays to India

 One of our favourite things about what we do, is hearing all about your amazing holidays when you land home.
 Our experts really care about every holiday they design (and the clients heading off on them!)
 So, you can imagine how chuffed our India expert, Clare, was when this popped up in her inbox.
 A huge thank you to HA repeat client, Rob Hensser, for not only sharing these incredible photos and words with us, but for trusting Holiday Architects with not one, not two, but FOUR precious holidays so far.
 Explore Rob's India holiday highlights below.
 We couldn’t not share them.
 Real travels: Our First Holiday to India "Our fourth wonderful holiday organised by Holiday Architects.
 We wanted to experience the colour, the vibrance, the food, the wildlife, the architecture and to try to understand the people of India.
 How they live, their beliefs and how 1.4 billion people live together in the same vast space.
 Having not been to India before, we asked Clare at Holiday Architects to put together a holiday that fulfilled all of the above and she didn’t disappoint.
 The highlights of Rajasthan seemed ideal for the first time visit.
 Experiencing the what seemed to us to be the chaotic traffic of busy Delhi, the Indian railways, the incredible spectacle that is the Taj Mahal, amazing Tigers in Ranthambore, the Pink City, the Blue City, the Leopard families in Jawai, the Forts, the Palaces, the history… it was all amazing.
 We felt very safe throughout the whole trip with the local agent, almost literally, holding our hands at every point.
 Faultless throughout.
 Thank you Clare.
 Rob Hensser Wow-worthy India holiday photos We love travel and all things holidays.
 So, whenever you share your adventure snaps with us, it's a joy.
 But every now and again, we get some through that stop the whole team in their tracks.
 Wow. wow. wow.
 These photos from Rob are nothing less than spectacular and award-worthy!
 He has captured Rajasthan, the Taj Mahal and the magic of Indian wildlife safaris just perfectly.
 Take a look for yourself.
 (And don't miss the brilliant late addition – and accompanying update – at the bottom!)
 Chat to us about your own India adventure Array ( [0] => stdClass Object ( [title] => Gallery Item [item_type] => image [full] => stdClass Object ( [src] => images/2026/02/13/_dsc2250.jpg [height] => 4374 [width] => 6561 [alt] => ) [video] => stdClass Object ( [src] => ) [thumbnail] => stdClass Object ( [src] => ) [video_aria_label] => Hit space to toggle, play or pause video [video_loop] => 0 [image_focus] => center [caption] => ) [1] => stdClass Object ( [title] => Gallery Item [item_type] => image [full] => stdClass Object ( [src] => images/2026/02/13/image010.jpg [height] => 3215 [width] => 4822 [alt] => ) [video] => stdClass Object ( [src] => ) [thumbnail] => stdClass Object ( [src] => ) [video_aria_label] => Hit space to toggle, play or pause video [video_loop] => 0 [image_focus] => center [caption] => ) [2] => stdClass Object ( [title] => Gallery Item [item_type] => image [full] => stdClass Object ( [src] => images/2026/02/13/image006.jpg [height] => 3412 [width] => 5118 [alt] => ) [video] => stdClass Object ( [src] => ) [thumbnail] => stdClass Object ( [src] => ) [video_aria_label] => Hit space to toggle, play or pause video [video_loop] => 0 [image_focus] => center [caption] => ) [3] => stdClass Object ( [title] => Gallery Item [item_type] => image [full] => stdClass Object ( [src] => images/2026/02/13/20260128_090736.jpg [height] => 4504 [width] => 8000 [alt] => ) [video] => stdClass Object ( [src] => ) [thumbnail] => stdClass Object ( [src] => ) [video_aria_label] => Hit space to toggle, play or pause video [video_loop] => 0 [image_focus] => center [caption] => ) ) Show More @media (min-width: 1200px) { #zen-gallery-expand { display: none; } } @media (min-width: 768px) and (max-width: 1199px) { #zen-gallery-expand { display: none; } } @media (max-width: 767px) { #zen-gallery-expand { display: none; } } document.addEventListener("DOMContentLoaded", function() { const videos = document.querySelectorAll(".zen-gallery-video"); videos.forEach(function(img, index) { if (!img.getAttribute("src") || img.getAttribute("src") === "/") { img.src = "https://placehold.co/600x400/transparent/000?text=Video+thumbnail+loading..."; const video = document.createElement("video"); video.crossOrigin = "anonymous"; video.muted = true; video.preload = "auto"; const videoUrl = decodeURIComponent(img.dataset.videoSrc); let isProcessing = false; let errorTimeout; errorTimeout = setTimeout(() => { if (!isProcessing) { video.remove(); } }, 5000); video.addEventListener("canplay", function() { if (isProcessing) return; isProcessing = true; clearTimeout(errorTimeout); video.currentTime = 0.1; // just a tiny bit in }); video.addEventListener("error", function(e) { console.error("Video load error:", e.target.error.message); video.remove(); img.src = "https://placehold.co/600x400/EEE/31343C?text=Browser+cannot+play+video+:(+"; }); video.addEventListener("seeked", function() { if (!isProcessing) return; const canvas = document.createElement("canvas"); canvas.width = video.videoWidth; canvas.height = video.videoHeight; try { canvas.getContext("2d").drawImage(video, 0, 0); const dataUrl = canvas.toDataURL("image/jpeg", 0.8); img.setAttribute("src", dataUrl); } catch(e) { console.error("Failed to generate thumbnail:", e); } video.remove(); canvas.remove(); }); // Add media fragment to only load first second video.src = `${videoUrl}#t=0,1`; video.load(); } }); }); document.addEventListener("click", function(e) { if (e.target.matches(".zen-gallery-expand")) { const items = document.querySelectorAll(".zen-gallery-item"); items.forEach((item, index) => { if (index >= 12) { item.classList.toggle("d-xl-none"); } if (index >= 9) { item.classList.toggle("d-md-none"); item.classList.toggle("d-xl-block"); } if (index >= 6) { item.classList.toggle("d-none"); item.classList.toggle("d-md-block"); } }); const anyHidden = Array.from(items).some(item => item.classList.contains("d-none") || item.classList.contains("d-md-none") || item.classList.contains("d-xl-none") ); e.target.textContent = anyHidden ?
 "Show More" : "Show Less"; if (anyHidden) { const expandButton = document.getElementById("zen-gallery-expand"); const rect = expandButton.getBoundingClientRect(); const scrollTop = window.pageYOffset || document.documentElement.scrollTop; window.scrollTo({ top: rect.top + scrollTop - 200, behavior: "instant" }); } } }); And a brilliant late addition "Sorry - one more.
 I almost accidentally bought a camel at the auction.
 200,000 people 50,000 camels - wow.
 India - always another surprise..."
 Rob Clare Burkey Destination Manager For Rob's first trip to India, Clare suggested focusing on Rajasthan – pairing the energy of Delhi with the grandeur of the Taj Mahal, tiger safaris in Ranthambore National Park, the pink-hued streets of Jaipur, the blue-washed lanes of Jodhpur, and leopard tracking in Jawai.
 It’s a route she often recommends for first timers.
 It's got the big sights, big wildlife and big stories.
 Fancy your own india adventure?
 Clare's here to help.
 Chat to Clare India is waiting...
 ZEN_HOLIDAY_SPEAK_TO_SPECIALIST ZEN_HOLIDAY_GET_A_QUOTE ZEN_HOLIDAY_TEL ZEN_HOLIDAY_OPEN_HOURS